arlobelshee/arlobelshee.github.io/content/build_a_learning_team.md

 | Key practices | Resource allocation, budgeting, prediction, planning. | Shared work execution, team-scale process self-improvement, stakeholder empathy |
 | Emergent results | High coordination costs.
 Planning efficiency determines product cycles, not customer need.
 Contention on key skills limits productivity.
 Morale is low; hiring is expensive. | Low coordination costs.
 Direction can change at any moment (with both good and bad results).
 Key skills are always locally available.
 Morale is high; hiring is less expensive. |

 Managers have long claimed that creating learning organizations was a Good Thing.
-However, no one has ben able to define a systematic approach to creating learning organizations.
+However, no one has been able to define a systematic approach to creating learning organizations.
 Those that appear have a business advantage, but seem to get there via luck.